Five Girls Who Disappeared in the 1970s

-Scherer was considered an excellent employee; she had been working at the station for about a year prior to her abduction and always arrived on time.
-She resided in Illmo, Missouri and was working to put herself through college.
+Scherer was considered an excellent employee; she had been working at the station for about a year prior to her abduction, and always arrived to work on time.
+She resided in Illmo, Missouri, and was working to put herself through college.
 She paid her automobile insurance before her disappearance and it is not believed that she staged the robbery in any way.
 Scherer’s case remains unsolved.

 Since her disappearance in 1979, Scherer’s case has not been forgotten and there is frequent news coverage about her disappearance, as well as remembrance ceremonies celebrating her life.

 Read More Below Photo:

 Description: Cheryl was also a tiny girl, standing only five-feet, or five-feet one-inch tall, and weighed 100 pounds.
 She had red hair and blue eyes.
 She had a mole about one-half inch above her belly button, and a brown birthmark between her should blades.
 If she were alive today, Cheryl would be fifty-five-years-old.

 Further Reading: Below are just a few of the articles that have been published since her mysterious disappearance.